-Diagnosing autism spectrum disorder (ASD) can be difficult as there is no specific test to diagnose this condition.
+There is no specific test to diagnose autism spectrum disorder (ASD).
 While online tests may help identify ASD characteristics, they are not diagnostic tools.
-Only an autism specialist can diagnose ASD with assessments, although online tests may help.
+Only an autism specialist can diagnose ASD with assessments.

 Some people could use an online test to determine whether they or their children have the disorder.
 However, they generally do not provide an

 In this article, we examine autism testing in-depth and take a deeper look at online testing accuracy.

 ASD is a neurological condition that may cause differences in how a person socializes, behaves, and communicates.
 Autistic people can be different from one another, which can make diagnosis difficult.

 While experts used to think ASD was more common in males than females, some research suggests that the condition may be underdiagnosed in females.

 There is no cure or known trigger for ASD, although there is some consensus that genes play a role.
 However, many autistic people value neurodiversity and do not believe there is a need for a cure.

 The autism spectrum can present quite differently from one person to another.
 However, autistic people may generally experience challenges with communication, social interaction, restricted or repetitive behaviors, and sensory processing.

 While some of these symptoms may indicate ASD in people, they can also point to other conditions or diagnoses.